 This time, I want to skip the introduction to the Mutual Funds and rather discuss Exchange Traded Funds (ETFs) that represent a collection of securities (stocks, commodities, bonds, or a mixture of investment types) that tracks an underlying index and represent certain strategy or sector.

 An ETF is a marketable security that has an associated price that allows it to be easily bought and sold in the open market.
-Let’s see why ETFs have gained the popularity among investors.
+Let’s see why ETFs have gained popularity among investors.

 - The main advantage of ETF over Mutual Fund (and this is a reason why I am discussing it now) is that ETF can be traded like a regular stock during a day.
-With mutual funds, you are buying or redeeming shares directly with the fund at the end-of-day net asset value (NAV), and you will find out about your transaction next morning as it is not traded on an exchange.
+With mutual funds, you are buying or redeeming shares directly with the fund at the end-of-day net asset value (NAV), and you will find out about your transaction the next morning as it is not traded on an exchange.
 In short, ETF is a liquid investment and the share prices fluctuate all day as the ETF is bought and sold.

 - Another advantage of ETFs is low expense ratios (the cost to operate and manage the fund) and fewer broker commissions than buying several stocks individually (an ETF can own hundreds of stocks across various industries, or isolated to one particular industry or sector).
 The cost of investing in ETFs continues to come down.
 Expense ratios have been lowered further, while Vanguard is waiving commissions on nearly 1,800 ETFs.
-As you understand, expense ratios reduce the return received, and studies have shown that ETFs with higher expense ratios underperform their peers in most of the cases.
+As you understand, expense ratios reduce the return received, and studies have shown that ETFs with higher expense ratios underperform their peers in most cases.
 ETFs typically have low expenses since they track an index and are less time-intensive.

-- If you want to target a single sector for your portfolio, the ETFs can offer excellent way to buy several stocks related to a particular industry or sector while allowing the only one transaction fee.
+- If you want to target a single sector for your portfolio, the ETFs can offer an excellent way to buy several stocks related to a particular industry or sector while allowing only one transaction fee.

 - Tax efficiency.
 ETFs typically do not distribute capital gains, so, your tax liability is not increased by owning ETFs.
 I discuss it below.

-- Normally, the price of an ETF is very close to the average price of the underlying securities being hold in its portfolio.
+- Normally, the price of an ETF is very close to the average price of the underlying securities being held in its portfolio.
 This transparency makes ETFs a convenient and easy option for investors who want to minimize the possibility that the share price could trade at a substantial premium or discount to the net asset value (NAV) of the fund (as can happen in a closed-end fund).

 Exchange-traded funds provide a low-cost and accessible way of investing in a wide variety of securities, including large-cap stocks, emerging market debt, precious metals, currencies, and even agricultural commodities.

-The largest exchange traded funds issuers are State Street Global Advisors, Barclays Global Investors, PowerShares, and Vanguard.
+The largest exchange-traded funds issuers are State Street Global Advisors, Barclays Global Investors, PowerShares, and Vanguard.

 How ETFs are Traded

 The supply of ETF shares is regulated through an instrument known as creation and redemption, which involves large specialized investors, called authorized participants.
-The process is quite complicated, so, I won’t discuss it in details as it is out of our scope.
+The process is quite complicated, so, I won’t discuss it in detail as it is out of our scope.